menu

 Travel Itinerary: Three Days in Sedona, Arizona

 Sedona, Arizona, is one of my favorite hiking destinations in the U.S. If you’re looking for scenic red rock views and an endless array of trails, then a trip to Sedona needs to be on your travel bucket list.
-While there’s a lot to see and do in the area, in my opinion spending three days in Sedona is the perfect amount of time to get acquainted with the city’s natural splendor.
+While there’s a lot to see and do in the area, in my opinion spending three days in Sedona is the perfect amount of time to explore the area.

 This 3-day Sedona itinerary is packed with plenty of hiking adventures, but also leaves time for relaxation and exploration.
 You’ll be sure to leave Sedona feeling refreshed and revitalized, with plenty of photos to help commemorate your trip!